VH-Lab/NDR-matlab/docs/installation.md

 # Installation:

+## Recommended method:

+NDR is installed as a part of the Neuroscience Data Interface ([NDI](http://ndi.vhlab.org)).
+The easiest way is to install it with the
+NDI installer as described here.

 1. Make sure `git` is installed on your machine.
 If it is not, on Windows, go [here](https://git-scm.com/download/win).
 On Mac, open a terminal, and type xcode-select --install .
 Accept the license and wait for install.
 On Linux, consult your Linux distribution's package manager.

 2. Download the file [ndi_install.m](https://raw.githubusercontent.com/VH-Lab/NDI-matlab/master/ndi_install.m) to your Desktop.